jjaakko/fake-news-classifier/index.markdown

 These articles were labeled as "fake" or "not-fake" by [snopes.com](https://www.snopes.com/), [emergent.info](http://www.emergent.info/) or [politifact.com](https://www.politifact.com/).
 Human-labeled instances which are presumed to be correct are referred to as "gold labels."

-#Include visualization(s) here of the 70000 articles (snopes or emergent or politifact and fake or not-fake)
+# Include visualization(s) here of the 70000 articles (snopes or emergent or politifact and fake or not-fake)
+Below is an interactive frequency bar-chart showing the lengths of the 70000 articles in terms of word count.
+Most articles fall in the category of 500 words or fewer.
+You can hover the over the bars to see the actual numbers.
+{% include_relative /_includes/html/histogram.html %}

 ## Simple explanation of performance measures in natural language processing (NLP)
 We did this as a project for the course [Introduction to Data Science at University of Helsinki in Fall of 2020](https://studies.helsinki.fi/courses/cur/hy-opt-cur-2021-b449b3af-1ec9-4a04-8a4c-20461c02dbc4), taught by [Prof. Teemu Roos](https://www.cs.helsinki.fi/u/ttonteri/) assisted by [Saska Dönges](https://fuksiwiki.tko-aly.fi/Tuutorit2019#Tutor_Saska_D.C3.B6nges) and [Ioanna Bouri](https://www.linkedin.com/in/ioannabouri/?originalSubdomain=fi).